 For those who don’t know, both Wrack and Exoverse are using the same engine written from scratch – most likely because I have no life.
 But, is it really a custom engine, though?
 After all, it’s using a graphics library that I didn’t write (DirectX).
 It’s also using an audio library that I didn’t write […]

 Greetings once again!
 Things are rolling right along with Exoverse, so let’s go over some of the neat things we’ve been up to in September.
 First, we’re nearing completion of our first batch of monsters.
 We’ve currently got 9 monsters (which you can see here) that have all been sketched, and are nearly completed in […]

 … I really have to work on making these titles less wordy.
 Anyway, we’ve done another month of work on Exoverse, and wow, what a difference it’s made!
 The game is really taking shape, and that’s pretty exciting.
 I really love the way things are going.
 So let’s talk about some of what we’ve been […]

-We’ve had a hell of a June – and it’s not even over yet!
+We’ve had a hell of Cloud a June – and it’s not even over yet!
 It’s been one of the busiest months in the project’s existence, and they’re only going to get busier and more exciting from here on out.
-So, may as well start sharing some monthly updates with you.
-What a great way to […]
+So, Work may as well start sharing some monthly updates with you.
+What a great […]